itoncek4/geoguessr/README.md

   - set name to one of the names of the players

+Changes in season length and point system need to be done in the GeoGuessr class found in the Geoguessr.py file.

 There might be some issues with players scoring the exact same amount of points.

 You should adapt the program if you play every season against in a different group